 A list of Kwant authors is included in the documentation.
 Please only contact the authors directly for matters that cannot be discussed in public on one of the mailing lists.

-The kwant-discuss mailing list is the main public communication platform for anything related to Kwant: questions, bug reports, discussions, and announcements.
+The kwant-discuss mailing list is the main public communication platform for anything related to Kwant: questions, discussions, development, and announcements.
+(Bug reports may be also sent, but the preferred way is described further below on this page.)
 You can use it in various ways:

 You may follow the list through a web interface that also provides a RSS feed: kwant-discuss on Mail-archive.